prettytable/prettytable/README.md

 For options that can be set individually for each column (`align`, `valign`, `custom_format`, `max_width`, `min_width`, `int_format`, `float_format`, `none_format`)
-you can either set a value, that applies to all columns or set a dict with column names and individual values).
+you can either set a value, that applies to all columns or set a dict with column names and individual values.

-Column specific options are:
+Column-specific options are:

 | Option          | Details                                                                                                                                                                                                                                                                                                    |
 | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |